brandur/sorg/content/drafts/acid.md

 look it up might error as the code tries to load state that was only partially created.

-You might hope that companies in this position would have automated protections in place to try and roll back bad partial transactions.
+You might hope that projects in this position would have automated protections in place to try and roll back bad partial transactions.
 While this may exist somewhere, it's much more likely that the overarching strategy is an